xxu30-appdev/photogram-auth/README.md

     rails generate devise user username:string
     ```

     Devise will automatically add email, password, and all the other columns that it needs to secure accounts.
-You just specify any additional columns you want besides those (in this case, we only want usernames).
+You just specify any additional columns you want besides those (in this case, we only want username additionally).

- 1. Generate the rest of your CRUD resources [with starter_generators](https://guides.firstdraft.com/draftgenerators.html#resources):
+ 1. Generate the rest of your CRUD resources [with draft_generators](https://guides.firstdraft.com/draftgenerators.html#resources):

     ```bash
     rails generate draft:resource photo caption:text image:string user_id:integer